Homeric scholarship: Allegorical readings

 Exegesis is also represented in the scholia.
 When the scholiasts turn to interpretation they tend to be most interested in explaining background material, e.g., reporting an obscure myth to which Homer alludes; but there was also a fashion for allegory, especially among the Stoics.
 The most notable passage is a scholion on Iliad 20.67, which gives an extended allegorical interpretation of the battle of the gods, explaining each god as symbolic of various elements and principles in conflict with one another, e.g., Apollo is opposed to Poseidon because fire is opposed to water.

 Allegory is also represented in some surviving ancient monographs: the Homeric Allegories by an otherwise unknown 1st century BCE writer Heraclitus, the 2nd century CE Plutarch's On the Life and Poetry of Homer, and the works of the 3rd century CE Neoplatonist philosopher Porphyry, particularly his On the Cave of the Nymphs in the Odyssey and Homeric Questions.
 Many extracts from Porphyry are preserved in the scholia, especially the D scholia (although the current standard edition, that of Erbse, omits them).

 Allegorical interpretation continued to be influential on Byzantine scholars such as Tzetzes and Eustathius.
 But allegorising non-allegorical literature has not been a fashionable activity since the Middle Ages; it is common to see modern scholars refer to such allegorising in the scholia as "inferior" or even "contemptible".
 As a result, these texts are now rarely read.

+Homeric Criticism

+Most Greek authors deeply admired Homer and often modeled their own works on his poetry.
+However, the Greeks were not inclined to accept any authority without question, and as a result, criticism of Homer emerged at an early stage.
+The earliest objections were based more on moral concerns than on literary evaluation.
+Because Homer's poems were widely used as educational texts, philosophers became concerned about the influence they might have on young readers.
+Later, literary critics expanded these objections by pointing to perceived flaws in style, grammar, and other technical aspects of his work.

+Below is a list of notable ancient critics: